 Investors in China should prepare for a rough patch.
 The economy is slowing, and regulations are tightening in several industries.
-The economic cycle turned in June/July, based on the official Purchasing Managers Index readings and other indicators that we track.
-Heading into 2022, I think gross domestic product (GDP) growth will be considerably lower than the current consensus forecast of around 5%.
+The economic cycle turned in June/July, based on the official China Purchasing Managers Index readings and other indicators that we track.
+Heading into 2022, I think GDP (gross domestic product) growth will be considerably lower than the current consensus forecast of around 5%.

 Here are a few reasons that lead me to this view:

 Primary real estate sales are about 15% of GDP, and the indirect demand the sector generates makes it even more important to the economy.
 And credit is tightening in the real estate sector.
 Home-buying restrictions could be loosened.
 But, with low inventories and contracting housing supply, any loosening could result in even higher house prices, undermining the government’s key policy objective that “housing is not for speculation.”

 Evergrande, the country’s second-largest developer, is likely headed for a managed bankruptcy process.
 The unwinding will likely involve selling off Evergrande assets project by project to SOEs (state-owned enterprises).

 The government’s top priority is to protect those who pre-bought Evergrande apartments, which reportedly amounts to approximately 600,000 buyers.
 Suppliers to Evergrande are already being “paid” in the form of property that’s been cut in price by 20% to 30%, based on what my colleagues and I have heard from our sources.

 But Evergrande is just the most obvious entity in a troubled sector.
 Dozens of medium-sized developers have weak cash flows and are having trouble obtaining bank loans or issuing debt.
 Some are slashing prices in order to raise cash.
 In the past, the larger developers would come in and buy the unfinished projects, but that’s unlikely now.